2001 European Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media at the press conference held afterwards.
 Michael Schumacher said of his victory, "We have had a superb weekend, we got pole position, we got the win, we had a nice race again together, Ralf and myself, until the stop and go, so it was quite an entertaining weekend."
 Montoya said he "had pretty good luck" and added that he was relieved to finish second after errors in the preceding two races.
 He stated that he was pushing after his second pit stop since his car could go fast and he was able to handle it in a way that allowed him to drive smoothly.
 Coulthard thought finishing third was his best possible result and that he would have finished fourth if Ralf Schumacher had not been penalised.
 He stated that he believed that a one-stop strategy from where he started the race was the best decision.

 Following the race, Ralf Schumacher confronted his brother Michael in the scrutineering garage about being forced towards the pit lane barrier at the start.
 He would not discuss the start, but did issue a statement in which he expressed his disappointment in receiving a ten-second stop-and-go penalty for crossing the white line at the pit lane exit, which he believed may have lost him the race victory.
 Michael Schumacher contended that reaching the first corner in the lead was his first aim, and that his manoeuvre was permissible under the one-move rule.
 Coulthard agreed that the manoeuvre was legal, but he thought that requiring a driver to take evasive action or brake was not the right thing to do.
 BMW Motorsport director Gerhard Berger said he was unsurprised over the manoevure, calling it "hard, but that's racing."
-Ralf Schumacher said two days after the race that he would have performed the same manoeuvre as his brother at the start and was still upset with race officials about his penalty.
+Brawn explained that in regards to the penalty it was common for teams to make queries to the FIA.
+Ralf Schumacher left the track that night without talking to the media.
+He said two days after the race that he would have performed the same manoeuvre as his brother at the start and was still upset with race officials about his penalty.